zurl/tparser/README.md

-tparse -- an LL(1) parser generator in TypeScript
+tparser -- an LL(1) parser generator in TypeScript
 ===================
 Author : Zhang Chengyi <zurl@live.com>

-tparse is an LL(1) parser generator in TypeScript, which is used for making the parser quickly, easily and scaled.
+tparser is an LL(1) parser generator in TypeScript, which is used for making the parser quickly, easily and scaled.

-with tparse, you can
+with tparser, you can
 + Write Parser Without Compile it
 + Write Parser in Typed DSL
 + Check the syntax of Parser before test it